Boxers

 Real Estate

 Oscar De La Hoya is notable for his savvy use of his wealth, reinvesting prize money in a series of lucrative business ventures.
-This includes his investments in real estate, such as a home in Bel-Air, which is comparable to some of the most expensive houses in the world, complete with tennis courts and a swimming pool.
+This includes his real estate investments, such as a home in Bel-Air, comparable to some of the most expensive houses in the world, complete with tennis courts and a swimming pool.
 He also owns a mansion in Pasadena, California, previously owned by Hollywood producer Gale Ann Hurd, which he purchased for $11.5 million in 2007.

 More Professional Boxers: